What is the Weather Like in Wallis and Futuna in November?

 November marks the beginning of the wetter season in Wallis and Futuna, but don’t let that put you off.
 While rain becomes more frequent, sunny spells remain common, and the islands’ lush landscapes truly come alive at this time of year.

-Better still, the tradewinds begin to ease, creating excellent conditions for lagoon adventures, coastal exploration and experiencing some of the South Pacific’s most beautiful seascapes.
+Better still, the tradewinds begin to ease, creating calmer conditions for experiencing some of the South Pacific’s most beautiful seascapes through snorkelling, scuba diving and perhaps even outrigger canoeing and kayaking.

-With fewer visitors around, November offers a relaxed and intimate island experience, whether you’re exploring crater lakes, snorkelling in turquoise lagoons or wandering traditional villages.
+With very few visitors around (this is Wallis and Futuna, not Tahiti), November offers a relaxed and intimate island experience, whether you’re exploring crater lakes, snorkelling in turquoise lagoons or sitting down for some kava at a local tauasu.

 Before we jump into this weather guide for November, be sure to bookmark Wallis & Futuna Weather, Seasons & Climate + Wallis & Futuna Weather by Month, as well as The Best Time to Visit Wallis & Futuna: A Month-by-Month Guide for more advice.